-Photo: Seven of the dogs who started their lives in California gathered with their adopters for this photo.
-Don't miss this humorous VIDEO of the photographer working to bring this group together for the shot.
+Photo Below: Seven of the dogs who started their lives in California gathered with their adopters for this photo.
+Don't miss this comical VIDEO of photographer Mark Rogers working to bring this group together for the shot.

 Shy and insecure when he first arrived, Audie had two bad knees and was very timid in strange places and around new people.
 Adopter Linda Chwistek knew in her gut that he could be an agility star - a skill that would require sound knees as well as a good dose of bravado.
 But how would they do the impossible?

-Five years and a lot of work later, Audie's knees have been rebuilt and he's so well-practiced that he's now a true contender in agility circles, finishing his Excellent A Preferred Standard Title in Summer 2012.
+Five years and a lot of work later, Audie's knees were rebuilt and he became a true contender in agility circles, finishing his Excellent A Preferred Standard Title in Summer 2012.
 His story inspired the favorite children's book "Saving Audie" that describes his life's journey and lessons of rescue, recovery and second chances.
 This facebook page, managed by Saving Audie author Dorothy Hinshaw Patent, posts up to date photos of Audie's life today.

-When he's not adding to his ribbon collection, Audie is goofing with his housemate dogs in his home in Vallejo CA, and always enjoying his life as a cherished family companion.
-You've come a long way, baby!
+When he wasn't adding to his ribbon collection, Audie goofed with his housemate dogs in his home in Vallejo CA, - always enjoying his life as a cherished family companion.
+You came a long way, baby!

 CGC, ATTS, Therapy Dog and Breed PR Maverick

 Hector wore his past on his sleeve in the form of terrible scarring, but despite this evidence of obvious abuse, he was one of the most well-adjusted dogs from the case.
-He was friendly and comfortable with all people and dogs from the moment we met him and was greeting the press and its prying cameras with his classic laissez faire attitude just a few short weeks after his rescue, starting with this landmark news story in the Associated Press.
-(Right: Hector was photographed for Melissa McDaniel's Photo Book series.)
+He was friendly and comfortable with all people and dogs from the moment we met him and was greeting the press and its prying cameras with his classic laissez faire attitude just a few short weeks after his rescue, starting with landmark news stories announcing the dogs' transition to normal life.

 He was adopted to Roo and Clara Yori in Minnesota and was one of the most active Vick dogs in terms of public education about pit bulls and canine victims of cruelty.
 Here's Hector doing what he does best: classroom education.
+This letter from the therapy dog expert who evaluated Hector for therapy dog work says it all: Letter.
 News of his death in 2014 stirred news stories around the web, including this piece by People.com.

 From Hector's own website: "He has since passed the AKC Canine Good Citizen test multiple times.
 He passed the ATTS Temperament Test, and can visit hospitals, nursing homes, and libraries as a Certified Therapy Dog.
 Hector has also done a lot of work in elementary schools teaching children compassion toward animals and how to safely act around dogs.
 Hector's work earned him a humane education award presented through Brooklyn Law School.
 His story has been highlighted in both local and national media outlets, including but not limited to, CBS Early Show, Good Day NY, People Magazine, E!
 Entertainment News, Entertainment Weekly and NPR's Fresh Air."